Moritz Oppelt

-Moritz Oppelt (born 4 February 1989) is a German politician for the CDU and since 2021 member of the Bundestag, the federal diet.
+Moritz Oppelt (born 4 February 1989 in Heidelberg) is a German politician for the CDU and from 2021 to 2025 member of the Bundestag, the federal diet.

 Life and politics

 Oppelt was born 1989 in the West German city of Heidelberg and studied law and economics at the University of Mannheim.

 Oppelt entered the CDU in 2007 and was elected directly to the Bundestag in 2021.